sdiehl/write-you-a-haskell/006_hindley_milner.md

   Var x -> lookupEnv env x
 ```

-The function ``lookupVar`` looks up the local variable reference in typing
+The function ``lookupEnv`` looks up the local variable reference in typing
 environment and if found it instantiates a fresh copy.

 ```haskell